Emergency Dentistry – Crown Point, IN

 Tooth Pain?
 Dental Injury?
 We Can Help

 At Ornelas Family Dentistry, we understand that dental emergencies rarely seem to happen at a convenient time.
 When you or a loved one is experiencing the symptoms of a traumatic accident or advanced infection, you need relief now, not in days or weeks.
 That’s why Dr. Ornelas provides urgent care as soon as possible, even making time for same-day appointments.
 Our team members can also assist families over the phone, providing first-aid guidance if you’re unable to reach the dental office right away.
-If you’re located in Crown Point, IN or a surrounding community, don’t hesitate to contact us!
+If you’re located in our community, don’t hesitate to contact us for emergency dentistry in Crown Point, IN!

 Why Choose Ornelas Family Dentistry for Emergency Dentistry?